japaneseTemmie/MusicBot.py-2.0/README.md

   What it does:

   Automatically determines if a Python _venv_ is installed, creates one if not, installs dependencies and runs the main script.
+Essentially, it spares you the manual setup commands.

   - Once it outputs '`Ready`', it will start listening for events and commands.